howonlee/mertonon/docs/v0_12_roadmap.md

 - [ ] Readme hero gif
 - [ ] Screenshots for usage notes on essay
 - [ ] Gantt essay second draft
+- [ ] Norm layer op impl in pytorch

 - [ ] Gantt essay grade level
 - [ ] Gantt essay final draft
 - [ ] Ask Wayne about Gantt essay
 - [ ] Munge on website for gantt essay publication and blog page
 - [ ] Sponsor newsletters - 3 to start
+- [ ] "Rectification" for the thing

 - [ ] Test for the stack push and pop
 - [ ] Get the grad sidebar to say it's OK if the validations work, currently its a noop
 - [ ] Auditing SQL honeysql statement - overall audit thing.
 Start on it, anyhow
 - [ ] Auditing DDL stuff

-- [ ] Norm layer op impl in pytorch
 - [ ] Auditing BE endpoint thinking (just thinking and sketching)
 - [ ] Benford's law for stacked modifiers - rimworld and paradox games lol
 - [ ] Changelog